-- In November 2021, the IASB published its Exposure Draft on Supplier Finance Arrangements ('the ED'), which proposed amendments to IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments: Disclosures that would require entities to disclose additional information in the notes about Supplier Finance Arrangements ('SFAs'). - 3 EFRAG published its comment letter on the ED on 28 March 2022.
+- In November 2021, the IASB published its Exposure Draft on Supplier Finance Arrangements ('the ED'), which proposed amendments to IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments: Disclosures that would require entities to disclose additional information in the notes about Supplier Finance Arrangements ('SFA'). - 3 EFRAG published its comment letter on the ED on 28 March 2022.
 In its comment letter, EFRAG broadly supported the IASB's project which enhanced the transparency of reporting for SFAs and increased conformity with existing disclosure requirements in IFRS Accounting Standards. - However, EFRAG considered that the IASB's proposals did not completely address the wider issue of presentation and classification of such arrangements in the primary financial statements, the necessary transparency on liquidity risk and working capital leverage.
-EFRAG also considered that, at a later stage, further efforts were needed in terms of reporting for such arrangements and encouraged the IASB to consider possible improvements related to SFAs in other cross-related projects. - In November 2022, the IASB considered the feedback received from respondents together with the IASB staff analysis and recommendations on how to proceed on the project and took a number of tentative decisions related to the proposed disclosure requirements in the ED. - On 8 February 2023, the EFRAG FRB and EFRAG FR TEG jointly discussed the application date of the upcoming amendments and the latest IASB's tentative decisions.
-The agenda paper issued for that session can be found here.
-Members provided the following comments: - (a) One EFRAG FRB member considered (similar to EFRAG FR TEG members earlier in the meeting) that disclosure of the carrying amount of financial liabilities that are part of SFAs for which suppliers have already received payment from the finance providers might be difficult to obtain.
-The member highlighted that as a result of the proposed disclosures it might be necessary for some preparers to renegotiate the contracts with their finance providers.
-Such renegotiation and/or adaptation of systems to get the information available needs a sufficient transition period.
+EFRAG also considered that, at a later stage, further efforts were needed in terms of reporting for such arrangements and encouraged the IASB to consider possible improvements related to SFAs in other cross-related projects. - 5 Based on the feedback received in response to the ED, the IASB issued the Amendments in May 2023. - 6 On 18 January 2023, EFRAG FR TEG discussed the IASB's tentative decisions made on this project (see agenda paper here).
+Nevertheless, we provide in Appendix 1 a summarised table that compare the provisions included in the Amendment with the proposals made by EFRAG in its comment letter. - 7 An entity shall apply the Amendments for annual reporting periods beginning on or after 1 January 2024.
+Earlier application is permitted.
+An entity is not required to disclose: - (a) comparative information for any reporting periods presented before the beginning of the annual reporting period in which the entity first applies those amendments;